The lower algebraic $K$-theory of virtually cyclic subgroups of the braid groups of the sphere and of $\mathbb{Z}[B\_4(\mathbb{S}^2)]$: Maximal virtually cyclic subgroups of

+Before proving \repr{maxvcb4a}, note that if $G$ is infinite in part~(\ref{it:maxvcb4aa}), we will prove that $G$ cannot be isomorphic to one of the other infinite virtually cyclic groups of $B_{4}(\St)$ given in \reth{vcb4S2}.
+The question of whether there actually exist maximal virtually cyclic subgroups of $B_{4}(\St)$ isomorphic to $\quat \rtimes \Z$ or to $\quat[16] \bigast_{\quat} \quat[16]$ will be dealt with in \resec{proofcd}.

-\begin{proof}[Proof of \repr{maxvcb4a}.]
-Let $G$ be a maximal virtually cyclic subgroup of $B_{4}(\St)$. \begin{enumerate}[(a)] \item First assume that $G$ is finite.
-Then $G$ is a maximal finite subgroup of $B_{4}(\St)$, so is isomorphic to either $\quat[16]$ or $\tstar$ by~\reth{finitebn}.
+\begin{proof}[Proof of \repr{maxvcb4a}] Suppose that $G$ is a maximal virtually cyclic subgroup of $B_{4}(\St)$. \begin{enumerate}[(a)] \item \begin{enumerate}[(i)] \item First assume that $G$ is finite.
+Then $G$ is a maximal finite subgroup of $B_{4}(\St)$, so is isomorphic to either $\quat[16]$ or $\tstar$ by \reth{finitebn}.
 Suppose that $G\cong \quat[16]$.
 Since $B_{4}(\St)$ possesses a single conjugacy class of subgroups isomorphic to $\quat[16]$ by \rerems{maxfin}(\ref{it:maxfinb}), by \repr{q16q8}, there exists a subgroup of $B_{4}(\St)$ isomorphic to the amalgamated product $\quat[16] \bigast_{\quat} \quat[16]$, of which one of the factors is $G$, so $G$ is not maximal as a virtually cyclic subgroup.
-Thus $G\cong \tstar$.
+So $G$ must be isomorphic to $\tstar$.